-“Winery, gourmet restaurant and small boutique hotel at the heart of the Baixo Alentejo”
+“Winery, gourmet restaurant, and boutique rooms and villas at the heart of the Baixo Alentejo”

 - Great food, top wines, fab rooms: what more could you want?

 - You can learn how the Malhadinha wines are created and, if you like, join in with the annual grape harvest

 - Access to the farm is tricky so be sure to remember your arrival instructions, and perhaps opt for a 4x4 if you're renting a car

 Best time to go